MrEdgeNL/Mobaco/README.md

 * Z_yyy:  Special Model Z. Mobaco did advertize with this one, but it's never produced.
 * U_yyy:  Identifier for user parts.

-## STL's
-All parts are generated in a CAD package and convert to STL.
-This makes it easier to export to other libraries or 3d print a couple.
-STL files could also be used with a STL editor, like 'Microsoft 3D Builder' and saved in 3MF format, including colors.

 ## LDraw (DAT)
-All STL files are also converted into the [LDraw](https://ldraw.org/) DAT type files.
+All STL files are converted into the [LDraw](https://ldraw.org/) DAT type files.
 Original, these files are used for creating virtual Lego like models, using an editor.
 The free [LeoCAD editor](https://www.leocad.org/) is able to import the complete library.
 (LeoCAD is created by [leozide](https://github.com/leozide/leocad).)